yzeng1121/xenobot-movement-analysis/README.md

-# Xenobot Movement Analysis Using Transition Probability Matrices
+## Xenobot Movement State Analysis

 Refurbished pipeline for analyzing changes in xenobot movement after applying stimulus.

-## Description
+### Description

 Taking time-lapse videos of xenobot movements over long periods of time, their movement coordinates are tracked and recorded.
-Each video is divided up into 30-second chunks and analyzed, checking for changes in movement behavior.
+Each video is divided up into 30-second chunks, and metrics such as linear speed, heading, and angular speeds are measured to allow for analysis.
+This data is then used to categorize each timestamp into a specific movement state: linear, circular, or idle.

-## Getting Started
+### Getting Started

-### Dependencies
+Fork the repository, open up VS Code, and clone the repository you had just forked.
+This should open up the repository on your VS Code.

+**Dependencies**
-# Make sure to download Python3.12 on your device
+Make sure to download Python3.12 on your device.
+Open up a terminal window and run the following commands.
 For MacOS, it's the following command (assuming you have HomeBrew).
 ```
 brew install Python3.12
 ```

-# Set Up a Local Python Environment
+Set Up a Local Python Environment
 ```
 cd movement_visualizer
 ```